svenplb/Powerr/README.md

 # ⚡Powerr
-Powerr is a minimal typing test with a smooth design, built with React and Tailwind.
+Powerr is a minimal typing test in early development with a smooth design, built with React and Tailwind.
 It is a "remake" of an older typing test I made a while ago called Quoteleaf, but with a more stable and responsive design.
 This project is heavily inspired by Monkeytype and is being developed as a way for me to improve my skills with React.

 ## Features
 Minimalistic design,